thomasmcquillan/the-bakers-crumbs/README.md

 - Browse existing recipes to get a sense of whether there are things I would like to bake myself.
 - Find recipes that have all ingredients cleary listed.
 - Find recipes that list any special tools or equipment required.
+- Filter recipes by category, with the option to exclude nuts / dairy / gluten etc, when baking for people with special dietary requirements.
 - Search existing recipes, filtered by category.
 - Search existing recipes, filtered by difficulty.
 - Search existing recipes, filtered by cooking-time.